Close Banner

 Universal Studios Hollywood Attraction Assistance Pass - Queue

-The card is not intended to provide immediate access to the ride or to skip the wait.
-Instead, it allows you to wait in a separate area and access the correct line based on your needs.
+The card is not intended to provide immediate access or Express access to the ride or to skip the wait.
+Instead, it allows you to wait in a separate area of your choice and then access the correct line based on your needs.
 Depending on the wait time for that ride, the attendant may direct you to the appropriate queue right away or provide a return time to come back.

-If the posted wait time is under 45 minutes (or if the attendant feels that the ride can easily accommodate your party immediately), you'll be sent to the appropriate queue.
-If the posted wait time is 45 minutes or more, you will likely get a reserved time to come back to the Universal Express entrance.
-(Actual number of minutes is subject to change.)
+If the posted wait time is under 30 minutes (or if the attendant feels that the ride can easily accommodate your party immediately), you'll be sent to the appropriate queue.
+If the posted wait time is 30 minutes or more, you will likely get a reserved time to come back to the Universal Express entrance.
+(The actual number of minutes is subject to change.)
 The team member will note the name of the ride, arrival time, current wait time and the return time on the card.

 You can do other things in the park while you wait for your return time.
 That may include going on another ride with a shorter wait, seeing a show or getting something to eat.
 You may want to find a quiet or shady spot to rest and get some needed downtime.
 The Family Center near Water World offers quiet rooms for people with autism spectrum disorder.
 People who overheat easily, have sensory issues or have physical challenges may need more rest than the rest of your party.